 8.2.
 Transfers overseas

-The personal data we receive will be held on our computers and systems in Denmark and may be accessed by or given to our staff, one of our affiliates or carefully selected suppliers working in the United States or otherwise outside the European Economic Area.
+The personal data we receive will be held on our computers and systems in Denmark, backed up on servers in the United States, and may be accessed by or given to our staff, one of our affiliates or carefully selected suppliers working in the United States or otherwise outside the European Economic Area.

 Where recipients are outside the EEA, we ensure that the recipient provides an adequate level of protection for your personal data or the transfer is otherwise permitted under applicable Data Protection Legislation, by methods including using standard contractual clauses or by relying on a relevant adequacy decision by the European Commission.